 We had planned to head to Hanauma Bay, so we canceled that and headed to the north shore.
 We drove up the coast saw the blow hole that was magnificent due to the weather, saw a paddle surf competition we didn’t even know was going on and stopped at the bonzai pipeline to watch a ton of surfers who had come out in masses to enjoy the waves.
 The next day we drove by and the parking lot was empty.
 It really worked out despite having to stand at a food truck in the rain to get my garlic shrimp.
 Again, having a good plan makes you aware of the things you want to see and do, so you don’t overlook something but being flexible is key.

-5. More Travel is about Family
+5. Travel is about Family – Keep that in mind when Families Travel More

 The number one reason we love to travel is our family.
 It provides us with time together uninterrupted by many of life’s responsibilities: School, work, sports and activities, house keeping and laundry, even cooking.
 It’s a chance to spend quality time together and create memories.
 It’s also a great way for children to learn.
 They not only learn about culture, nature, history, science but they also learn to be resilient because travel often requires it.
 So, I will never give that up but it’s important to have a balance, so we don’t lose site with the fact that it’s about spending quality time together NOT seeing everything.

-More Travel Requires Slowing Down
+Families to Travel More Requires Slowing Down

 Slowing down can help with the stress of traveling that we all feel at some points during the trip.
 Whether it’s the kids feeling board during an hour-long subway ride or us being annoyed by the constant whining and just not having the energy to play another round of ISpy.
 As many told me when I hit my breaking point last trip, kids will be kids at home or when away.
 As moms, as parents, we need to take a break.
 I had a 30min breather and felt so much better.
 Find a balance on vacation so you can truly enjoy your time with your family.